 - Why can’t I find the Developer tab?

 Perhaps, the Developer tab in your MS Excel is not enabled.
-To enable the Developer tab, follow this article.
+We have to enable the Developer tab manually.
 Alternatively, you can also use the Alt+F11 shortcut to open the Visual Basic window.

 - Why I am getting errors while running the 1st code?